 You can enjoy video signals input via HDMI connection as a clearer video with depth thanks to an AV receiver that includes the 4K upscaling function.

 Is 4K Pass Through Necessary?

-No, 4K pass through is not necessary, because it’s mainly dependant on your setup.
+No, 4K pass through is not necessary, because it’s mainly dependent on your setup.
 However, it’s also better.

 For example, you can enjoy ultra HD content on a TV-like TCL 50S535 with no loss of audio or visual signals.
 You just need to connect it to the TV.